 At first glance sparrows may seem to be no more than bundles of brown feathers, but while they are often camouflaged in earth tones, they have a subtle beauty and distinct markings.
 It can be a challenge for birders to learn how to identify sparrows properly, but with practice these little brown jobs will start to stand out.

 Sparrows are active, social birds that eat great quantities of weed seeds, making them true friends in the garden where they can provide natural weed control.
 Because most sparrows are ground-feeding birds, they readily clean up underneath feeders, removing spilled seed before it has the chance to rot or germinate, and ensuring that no edible seed goes to waste.

 There are many different types of sparrows that will visit yards.
-In North America and South America, the New World sparrows are members of the Emberizidae family, and sparrows that will readily visit bird-friendly backyards include:
+In North America and South America, the New World sparrows are members of the Emberizidae bird family, and sparrows that will readily visit bird-friendly yards include:

-In Europe, Asia, and Africa, sparrows are part of the Passeridae family, and the most common backyard varieties include the house sparrow, Eurasian tree sparrow, and rock sparrow.
+In Europe, Asia, and Africa, sparrows are part of the Passeridae family, and the most common backyard and garden varieties include the house sparrow, Eurasian tree sparrow, and rock sparrow.

 How to Attract Sparrows

 As with any bird, a yard must meet the proper requirements for food, water, shelter, and nesting sites to be attractive.
 To make a yard sparrow-friendly, it is essential to meet sparrows' specific needs so they feel secure and comfortable in the habitat.